BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### <a name="in-situ-hybridization-expression-column-35"></a>in situ hybridization expression (column 35)

-Call generated from in situ hybridization data for the selected combination of condition parameters (anatomical or all conditions).
-Permitted values:
+Call generated from _in situ_ hybridization data for the selected combination of condition parameters (anatomical or all conditions).
+Permitted values: present, absent, no data.

-*   present: report of presence of expression.
-*   absent: report of absence of expression.
-*   no data: no data of expression

 ##### <a name="in-situ-hybridization-call-quality-column-36"></a>in situ hybridization call quality (column 36)

 Quality associated to the call from in situ hybridization data.
-More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").

-Permitted values:
+Permitted values: gold quality, silver quality, NA.

-*   gold quality
-*   silver quality
-*   bronze quality
-*   NA

 ##### <a name="in-situ-hybridization-fdr-column-37"></a>in situ hybridization FDR (column 37)

-FDR value of the call calculated using pValues coming from in situ hybridization data.
+FDR value of the call calculated using p-values coming from in situ hybridization data.

 ##### <a name="in-situ-hybridization-expression-score-column-38"></a>in situ hybridization expression score (column 38)